A new phantom on a rational surface: Preliminaries

 \begin{defn} An admissible subcategory $ \A \subseteq \DC(X) $ is called a {\it universal phantom} if for all smooth projective varieties $X^{\prime}$, the category $ \A \boxtimes \DC(X^{\prime}) $ is also a phantom. \end{defn}

-We denote by $M(X)$ the Chow motive of $X$ over integral coefficients, and $\mathbb{L}$ the Lefschetz motive (we refer to \cite{Ma68} for the sake of completeness).
+We denote by $M(X)$ the Chow motive of $X$ over integral coefficients and $\mathbb{L}$ the Lefschetz motive (we refer to \cite{Ma68} for completeness).
 The Chow motive $M(X)$ is said to have {\it Lefschetz type} if $M(X)$ is isomorphic to the direct sum of $\mathbb{L}^{\otimes r}$.
 The following proposition will be used later:

 \begin{prop} Let $\A\subseteq \DC(X)$ be a phantom category.
 If the Chow motive $M(X)$ has Lefschetz type, then $\A$ is a universal phantom category. \end{prop}

 \begin{proof} This is a combination of Corollary 4.3 and Proposition 4.4 in \cite{GO13}. \end{proof}